andrew henderson menu

 Investment Visa (Inversionista Visa)

-The investment visa is granted to any foreigner who makes an investment of at least 1,500,000 Argentine Pesos (roughly $6,755) in a legal business, commercial, or service activity in Argentina.
+The investment visa is granted to any foreigner who makes an investment of at least ARS1,500,000 (roughly US$1,700) in a legal business, commercial or service activity in Argentina.

 Should You Get Argentine Citizenship

-With a naturalization period of two years and a strong passport offering visa-free travel to 161 countries, it’d be unwise to let go of a golden opportunity like this.
+With a two-year naturalisation period and a strong passport offering trouble-free-visa travel to 163 countries, Argentinian citizenship represents a golden opportunity.

-If Argentina sounds like the place where you’d be treated best, reach out.
-We’ve helped over a thousand clients achieve their dream offshore life, and we would love to do it for you.
+If Argentina sounds like the place you think you’d be treated best in, reach out to our team.
+We’ve helped over a thousand clients achieve their dream offshore life and would love to do the same for you.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.